Northern Exposure ..Fossils and Fords ..Maytown ..Cape York ..Elim Beach ..Beachcombing the Eyre

 After crossing the Einasleigh River for the first time there is a large area of swampland around Lyndhurst Station and major road construction is underway as the old road had collapsed.
 We turned west 1km south of the Oasis Roadhouse which wasn’t a too exciting place and headed for Einasleigh along a gravel road.
 We crossed the Einasleigh River again just beyond Carpentaria Downs Station and found campsites on all sides of the river.
 There were only two other camps and we found a good spot to sit back and relax for a few days before heading further west and then north to Georgetown.
 The Einasleigh River spills over a layer of basalt Rocks to form rapids and to make a light roaring sound over the rocks

 We always seem to find enough to do when camped and this time was no different.
-First up we found right-hand panel on the van had popped out of its beading.
+First up we found that the front right hand panel on the van had popped out of its beading.
 We figured this might be so because of the 35kg battery located in that area.
-So, with some effort and Tek screws the job was done.
-I repaired my multi-meter which had a broken tip and was able to solder it back together.
+So with some effort and Tek screws the job was done.
+I repaired my Multimeter which had a broken tip and was able to solder it back together.
 Washing clothes is another routine and an array of buckets, compliment this process.
 I tightened a slightly loose wheel-bearing on the van and made sure that the batteries were getting enough charge from the sun.
 We did a lunchtime cook-up form our Campfire Cooking page on our website making Strawberry and Cream Damper!
 One night we had a feed of Marshmallows and ate until we were sugar coated!
 The Yabby trap yielded enough Red Claw Yabbies for a feed.
 Judith sat and painted a scene from the river.